isomerpages/moe-ast-elis/_learning-opportunities/KP and TL Growth Programmes/Teacher Work Attachment@ELIS.md

 variant: tiptap
 ---
 <h3>Overview</h3>
-<p>Would you like to grow professionally with guidance from Principal Master
+<p>Our Teacher Work Attachment (TWA) is designed to enable you to grow professionally
-Teachers (PMTTs) and MTTs in ELIS?</p>
+with guidance from Principal Master Teachers (PMTTs) and MTTs in ELIS.
-<p>Our Teacher Work Attachment (TWA) is designed with this aim in mind.
-During
-the two-week attachment, you will observe the PMTTs and MTTs facilitate teacher learning and engage in professional conversations with them.
-You can look forward to time and space for critical reflection and consolidation of your knowledge as a Key Personnel (HOD, SH, LH), Teacher Leader or teacher.
-To enable you to apply your learning, the PMTTs and MTTs will support and guide you in designing EL, Literature, and/or GP learning experiences to impact student and teacher learning.</p>
+During the two-week attachment, you will observe the PMTTs and MTTs facilitate teacher learning and engage in professional conversations with them.
+You can look forward to time and space for critical reflection and consolidation of your knowledge as KP, TLs and teachers.
+To enable you to apply your learning, the PMTTs and MTTs will support and guide you in designing EL, Literature and/or GP&nbsp;learning experiences to impact student and teacher learning.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this TWA, you will be able to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>strengthen your knowledge bases in subject content, pedagogy including
-assessment, and in the use of educational technology in blended learning contexts for active learning in participatory, connected and reflective EL, Literature and/or GP classrooms;</p>
+assessment, and in the use of EdTech, including AI, in blended learning contexts for active learning in participatory, connected and reflective EL, Literature and/or GP classrooms;</p>
 </li>